Johnson Avenue NW Roundabouts

 Kirkwood Blvd Roundabout

-A new roundabout has been constructed at the intersection of Kirkwood Blvd and the Prairie Point Middle School entrance, and has opened ahead of schedule.
+A new roundabout has been constructed at the intersection of Kirkwood Blvd and the Prairie Point Middle School entrance.
 The roundabout will help improve safety and traffic flow during peak morning and afternoon hours.
 Download the project FAQ for additional information.

 Video Simulation of Kirkwood Blvd roundabout